MuhammadShoaibKalim/DBMS/README.md

          ⚫	It is the type of database that stores data in the form of parent-children relationship nodes.
          ⚫	Here, it organizes data in a tree-like structure.
-         ⚫	Data get stored in the form of records that are connected via links.
+         ⚫	Data gets stored in the form of records that are connected via links.
 Each child record in the tree will contain only one parent.
 On the other hand, each parent record can have multiple child records.
 ```

 ```